 There are 3 main reasons why I recommend this course

-That being, 1) we studied it ourselves, 2) we achieved massive success with it AND 3) perhaps most importantly for you, it has been completely overhauled for the 2018 market.
+That being, 1) we studied it ourselves, 2) we achieved massive success with it (although that is not necessarily typical per my earlier note*) AND 3) perhaps most importantly for you, it has been completely overhauled for the 2021 market.

 You see, if it was the exact same material we learned years back I’d say hells no and forget about iiiiiit!
 (In my best Robert De Niro voice).
 But thankfully it’s brand spanking new and more relevant than ever.

 Now, with all that said, I know it is a big investment.